openhoat/servedown/README.md

 ## Features

+### Git support

+Add your git repositories and servedown will automatically checkout them.

+By default, servedown will optimize the clone operation : only markdown files are fetched.

 ### Theme support

 Use one of the two themes provided or use your owns, and hot switch the current theme with **?theme=**